 Shot placement when hunting gemsbok in South Africa

-The shot should be placed right on the shoulder in line with the front leg, one third of the way up from the bottom of the brisket to the top of the hump on the back.
+Place the shot on the shoulder in line with the front leg.
+The ideal shot height is one third of the way up from the bottom of the brisket to the top of the hump on the back.

 Quartering to shot

-The shot should be placed at the spot bisecting the angle formed by the front legs, aiming at the opposite front leg at the same height as for a broadside shot.
+The shot must be placed at the spot bisecting the angle formed by the front legs.
+Aim at the opposite front leg at the same height as for a broadside shot.